 Online Safety, the new term used by the government for e-safety, is an integral part of our school curriculum.
 This is vital to help children enjoy the wonderful opportunities that our increasingly technological world can offer.
 Through our curriculum and other aspects of school life, we encourage children to celebrate what technology can offer us in a safe and responsible manner.
 In addition to the curriculum (lessons), we take the opportunity to raise awareness of Online Safety through assemblies, our Online Safety Power Cadets and it is high profile during National awareness events such as Anti-Bullying Week and Safer Internet Day.
 The school has a close partnership with the Rotherham CLC, designers of the Rotherham Power Website.
 We intervene swiftly if we are made aware of any On-line Safety issues within our school community.
-For more information on how you can help your child, please read the information below and follow the links.
+For more information on how you can help your child, please read the information below.

 Should you have any concerns regarding your child's use of the internet or mobile phone technology, please do not hesitate to contact either class teacher, or the inclusion team for advice.